 Remember, when looking to learn more about the mortgage application or home-buying process, it's always advantageous to speak with experts in the industry—i.e., a trusted mortgage lender and/or real estate agent.
 They can not only provide invaluable advice, but also recommend other experts who can be of assistance, ensuring borrowers are as informed as possible when purchasing their first home.

-Regardless of which rehab loan you choose, once you find the house you want to buy, you can start the process of getting a loan by talking to contractors in your area and getting bids for the work.
-This way, you can show your mortgage lender how much it will cost to make the home habitable.
-Note that repairs need to begin within 30 days of closing, and they must be done within six months.
-If the repairs end up costing less than expected, the remaining money will be put toward the principal balance of the loan.
+Getting a bid from a contractor early on can help show a lender how much the renovation will cost.
+Note that repairs need to begin within 30 days of closing, and they must be finished within six months.
+If these end up costing less than expected, the remaining money will be put toward the principal balance of the loan.

 The Federal National Mortgage Association, or Fannie Mae, developed the HomeStyle Renovation Mortgage.
 It gives "borrowers the option to renovate and rehab a new or existing home by including financing in their conventional purchase or refinance home loan," it states on its website.

 Such renovations could including updating the bathroom or replacing the roof.
 In fact, this type of loan "can be used on any renovation project and can help save deals that have repair contingencies, up to 97% LTC [loan-to-value] or 105% CLTV [combined loan-to-value] with eligible Community Seconds™ financing," it continues.

 Plus, borrowers have the option to utilize the HomeStyle Renovation in combination with other Fannie Mae financing options, such as HomeStyle® Energy and HomeReady®.